sudmed/KodeKloud/Deploy Nagios on Kubernetes/README.md

 ```

-## 5. Set user & password for Nagios on pod
+## 5. Create a user and password for the Nagios on pod
 `kubectl exec -it nagios-deployment-6674945696-7xlqb -- bash`

 `cat /opt/nagios/etc/htpasswd.users`